snahammond/bwfsurveybeta/README.md

 ### Import project into android studio
 1. Open android studio
-2. On the Menu bar click on file
+2. On the Menu bar click on `File`
 3. On the dropdown list click and `New` then select `Import Project`